karthikvenkat17/sapautoscaling/README.md

 ## Pre-requisites

 - On-prem data gateway for logic app SAP connector to connect to SAP system using RFC.
-See here [https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-gateway-connection] https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-gateway-connection for details on how to set this up.
+See here https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-gateway-connection for details on how to set this up.
+- Enable /sdf/mon data collection in SAP system.
 - ODATA service url on the SAP system for accessing data from /sdf/mon table.
 Please see sample instructions here for creating the ODATA service.
 - Custom VM image id for the new app servers to be added.
 Scripts in this repo uses custom VM images for building new application servers.
-Create a custom VM image of an existing application server VM by running ``sudo waaagent -deprovision`` (use without the user option to preseve sidadm user) as shown here[https://docs.microsoft.com/en-us/azure/virtual-machines/linux/capture-image] https://docs.microsoft.com/en-us/azure/virtual-machines/linux/capture-image .
+Create a custom VM image of an existing application server VM by running ``sudo waaagent -deprovision`` (use without the user option to preseve sidadm user) as shown here https://docs.microsoft.com/en-us/azure/virtual-machines/linux/capture-image .
 Once the image is created note down the image id.
 For ongoing image maintenance save the image in **Shared Image Gallery** and use **Azure Image Builder** to keep the image upto date.
 If you want to use standard marketplace images, customize the ARM template and shell script appserver_setup.sh accordingly.

 ## Installation